pfgithub/scpl/docs/actions/askforinput.md

 or text
 with the text.
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFDateFieldParameter
 ---
 ### Enumeration: Input Type / inputtype (internally WFInputType)
-**Placeholder**: undefined
 **Default Value**: Text
 **Allows Variables**: true